-- In Year 3 (the preparatory year), the PSM specialist and PEA director will review the Risk Analysis Tool (see Appendix B) and, when the data indicate, decide that the PEA will conduct a Self-Assessment monitoring in Year 4. - In Year 4, the PSM specialist will provide the PEA with the required electronic Self-Assessment forms to document activities and to use for student file reviews that are specific to the PEA's outcome area(s). - ➤ No later than October 11, 2019, the PEA to be monitored will select student files to be reviewed that are a representative sample of the district/charter.
-The PEA will then submit the list of students to the PSM specialist (you may use SAM-2 and SAM-3), including information regarding DOB, disability, campus, initial evaluation, and postsecondary transition (16 years of age or older). - > The PEA will conduct student file reviews using the forms provided by the PSM specialist. - Throughout the monitoring process, the PEA will consult with the PSM specialist on using the Guide Steps to ensure that accurate calls are made on the student forms. - ➤ The PEA will submit the completed student forms and required outcome area action plan and analysis to the PSM specialist no later than November 15, 2019.
-This submission of the required documents can be done electronically or via mail. - Information on the student forms must be specific enough to determine the reasons for each "OUT" call on the line item of the Self-Assessment Student Forms.
-Note that each individual instance of PEA-identified noncompliance will require evidence of correction before the monitoring process is complete.
-The evidence of correction must be submitted with the final submission. - The PSM specialist will request copies of a representative sample of student files with enough information provided to verify the PEA's calls no later than December 6, 2019.
+- In Year 3 (the preparatory year), the PSM specialist and PEA director will review the Risk Analysis Tool (see Appendix B) and, when the data indicate, decide that the PEA will conduct a Self-Assessment monitoring in Year 4. - In Year 4, the PSM specialist will provide the PEA with the required electronic Self-Assessment forms to document activities and to use for student file reviews that are specific to the PEA's outcome area(s). - The Self-Assessment monitoring process begins on August 3, 2020. - No later than August 31, 2020, the PEA to be monitored will select student files to be reviewed that are a representative sample of the district/charter.
+Using the SAM-2 and SAM-3, the PEA will then submit the list of students to the PSM specialist. - It is highly recommended that PEAs select files that are reflective of the current systems that are in place. - No later than September 7, 2020, the PSM specialists will review SAM-3 to verify that it reflects a representative sample. - > The PEA will conduct student file reviews using the forms provided by the PSM specialist. - Throughout the monitoring process, the PEA will consult with the PSM specialist on using the Guide Steps to ensure that accurate calls are made on the student forms. - The PEA will submit the completed student forms and required outcome area action plan and analysis to the PSM specialist no later than November 24, 2020. - Information on the student forms must be specific enough to determine the reasons for each "out" call on the line item of the Self-Assessment Student Forms.
+Note that each individual instance of PEA-identified noncompliance will require evidence of correction